iRheKs/TypingGameEngine/README.md

 ### Normal mode

 First create a node `WordController` this will create a node wich you can access from your game controller.
+Add it as child of your game controller to have easier access.

 ### Singleton mode